 The Rodan Model

-The re-release of this model along with other 1975 releases is somewhat interesting.
-It would seem the Rodan model along with the other models from the Monsters of the Movies line are finally getting the respect they are so deserving.
+The re-release of this model, along with other 1975 releases, is somewhat interesting.
+It would seem the Rodan model and the other models from the Monsters of the Movies line are finally getting the respect they are so deserving.

 Horror/Science-Fiction on TV Begin to Wane as Petroleum Costs Rise

-A little history is in order to put the original release of this model kit in its proper perspective.
+A little history becomes necessary to put the original release of this model kit in its proper perspective.

 By the mid-1970s, model kits based on figures of any kind were not doing well.
 The popularity of the GI dolls of the 1960s slowly chipped away at the sales of models based on figures.
-The oil crisis and the high petroleum costs required to make plastic led to a real scaling back on the components of model kits under the Aurora name.
+The oil crisis and the high petroleum costs required to make plastic led to a real scaling back on model kits' components under the Aurora name.
 (GI Joe would also suffer as he shrunk down to 8 inches from 12 and then into retirement in 1978)

 The Kaiju Connection